barualee/Flix_Clone/readme.md

 ### Project Description: Video Streaming Website

-This project is a full-fledged video streaming platform similar to Netflix, developed using JavaScript, PHP, HTML, CSS, and MySQL.
+This project is a video streaming platform similar to Netflix, developed using JavaScript, PHP, HTML, CSS, and MySQL.
 It features user registration, allowing users to create accounts and verify via email.
-The platform supports movie and TV show streaming, organized by genres and popularity.
+The platform supports movie and TV show streaming, organized by genres.

-A live search feature enables users to quickly find content, enhancing the browsing experience.
+A search feature enables users to quickly find content, enhancing the browsing experience.
 For premium access, PayPal integration allows secure subscription payments, ensuring a seamless transaction process.

 **Technologies Used:**